Moreton Island: British exploration and conflict

+Pilot station and lighthouses

-European residents settled on the island in 1848, after the Sovereign shipwrecked on the island and a pilot station was established at Bulwer.
-This pilot station was operated until 1909.
+A British settlement on the island did not occur until 1848 when the maritime pilot station for Moreton Bay was relocated from Amity Point on Stradbroke Island to Cowan Cowan on the north-west shore of Moreton Island.
+This pilot station was later moved the nearby site of Bulwer.
+The pilot station was operated until 1909.
 The clipper Young Australia was wrecked on Moreton Island in 1872.